What Happens if You Get into a Car Accident Without Insurance in New York?

 - Disability lasting for at least 90 days

-If one of the above conditions describes injuries that a negligent or reckless driver caused you, you should speak to an experienced New York car accident attorney as soon as possible.
+If one of the above conditions describes injuries that a negligent or reckless driver caused you, you should speak to an experienced Hempstead car accident lawyers as soon as possible.
 You might be able to recover compensation for your medical expenses and other costs incurred from your injuries.
 You can also recover non-economic damages for your pain and suffering through a lawsuit.
 These damages are not even available in an insurance claim, so if you have the ability to file a lawsuit, it is likely your best option.

 New York’s no-fault system only applies to injuries sustained in an accident.
 Claims for the cost of repairing damage to a vehicle or replacing it entirely after an accident can be made against the at-fault driver, regardless of severity or any other limitation.